Venqul/VenSur/README.md

 - `sidebar.revamp`→ `true`
 - `layout.css.backdrop-filter.force-enabled` → `true` *(optional)*
 - `layout.css.color-mix.color-spaces.enabled` → `true` *(optional)*
-3. Download the latest version of VenSur.
+3. Download the latest release of VenSur (updated less often) or click the green Code → Download ZIP button to get the most up-to-date source code.
 4. Copy the `chrome` and `configuration` folders into your Firefox profile directory.
    *(You can locate it by visiting `about:support` and opening the “Profile Folder”)*
 5. Restart Firefox and enjoy your new Safari-like experience!

 ---

-## ⚠️ Optional: Restore Hidden Icons
+## 💡 Optional: Restore Hidden Icons
 VenSur removes the Extensions, Hamburger Menu, and Bookmark (Star) icons for a clean Safari-style interface.
 To restore them, remove these blocks from your `userChrome.css`:

 <details>